 1951.
 Painted steel on cinder block base, 6' 7 1/2" x 8' 11 7/8" x 16 1/8" (202 x 274 x 41 cm), on cinder block base 17 1/2 x 16 3/4 x 15 1/4" (44.5 x 42.5 x 38.7 cm)

 In Australia, David Smith combines metal scraps and agricultural tool parts to create an open, energetic composition of lines.
-Smith made primarily sculpture, but he was trained as a painter and worked in the same circles as many Abstract Expressionist painters.
-Like a two-dimensional painting, this work is best viewed from one side.
-Additionally, Smith relies on line to create what he called a “drawing in space.”
-He once said, “I do not recognize the limits where painting ends and sculpture begins.”1 Because of its title, Australia is often read as a kangaroo springing into action.
+Smith primarily made sculpture, but he was trained as a painter and worked in the same circles as many of the Abstract Expressionists.
+Smith relies on line to create what he called a “drawing in space.”
+He once said, “I do not recognize the limits where painting ends and sculpture begins.”1 Because of its title, Australia often has been read as a kangaroo springing into action.

 A process of joining two pieces of metal together by heating the surfaces to the point of melting and then pressing them together.